-There’s so much beauty in simplicity, this is a truth generally acknowledged, especially when it comes to fountain pens.
+There’s so much beauty in simplicity, this is a truth generally accepted, especially when it comes to fountain pens.
 The simpler, the better.
-However, any enthusiast or collector also has a taste for the unconventional fountain pens or those with interesting features.
-That’s why, we’ve rounded up 5 iconic fountain pens with a retractable nib.
-Even though we deal with a pretty narrow niche, we’ve selected both reliable and top-shelf fountain pens.
+However, any enthusiast or collector might have a sweet spot for the unconventional, innovative fountain pens or their cool features.
+That’s why, we’ve rounded up 5 fountain pens with a retractable nib you might want to add to your collection.
+Even though we deal with a pretty narrow niche, we’ve selected both affordable and top-shelf fountain pens.
 Let’s get started, shall we?

 PILOT Vanishing Point

 The reference point when it comes to Capless fountain pens, the Pilot Vanishing Point is probably the most popular retractable fountain pen ever produced.
 It is stated that the very first model was introduced in 1963 featuring a twist-action mechanism that extends and retracts the tip.
 The invention was seen as a giant leap for the pen industry at the time.
 Since then, Pilot has improved its retractable fountain pens and besides the twist-action mechanism, the company added another two variations: the push-button as well as the clip-slide mechanism.